dendronhq/dendron/packages/plugin-core/assets/dendron-ws/tutorial/treatments/quickstart-v1/tutorial.md

 - > NOTE: hierarchies in Dendron are just `.` delimited files.
 This makes each note both a file and a folder and makes it easy to keep your notes organized

-- > TIP: You can use the [[Dendron Tree View|dendron://dendron.dendron-site/dendron.topic.sidebar.tree-view]] to view your hierarchy.
+- > TIP: You can use the [Dendron Tree View](https://wiki.dendron.so/notes/hur7r6gr3kqa56s2vme986j) to view your hierarchy.
 If it's not currently in focus, you can use `CTRL+P`/`CMD+P` to open the command prompt and type in `dendron: focus on tree view` to make it appear

 ## Create a link